Migration and asylum policy of the European Union: Externalization of the asylum procedures

-The externalization of asylum procedures is a migration policy pursued by several countries of the European Union (EU).
+The externalization of asylum procedures, sometimes known as border externalization, is a migration policy pursued by several countries of the European Union (EU).
 It involves relocating the reception and accommodation of asylum seekers, as well as the processing of their asylum applications, to areas near the EU's external borders or to countries outside the EU from which asylum seekers originate or through which they transit.

 Following attempts in the early 2000s to relocate asylum procedures to centres at the EU's borders, these policies contributed, from 2003 onward, to an expansion of exile camps in and around the EU.
 They also placed pressure on neighbouring countries to develop systems capable of examining asylum claims within their territories and were associated with a tightening of migration policies both in neighbouring states and within the EU itself.

+As part of the externalization of asylum procedures, Italy and Albania signed a migration protocol in November 2023 granting Italy jurisdiction to operate two migrant facilities on Albanian territory for at least five years, a policy implemented in 2024 that by October 2025 had led to the detention of only a limited number of migrants, most of whom were returned to Italy following judicial decisions.
+The detention centre in Gjadër has been criticised by politicians and human rights observers for its lack of transparency, prison-like conditions, and serious risks to detainees’ mental health, including reports of frequent self-harm, suicide attempts, and inadequate access to legal and medical safeguards.

 Migration deals

 The European Union has concluded aid packages with several countries in exchange for cooperation on preventing irregular migration and, in some cases, for the externalization of migration and asylum procedures.